American Tyler Wenrich sentenced to time served and $9K fine after arrest on illegal ammunition charge in Turks and Caicos - KESQ

 US citizens are not being targeted, Turks and Caicos officials said.
 Of the 195 people sentenced for firearm-related offenses over the past six years, only seven were US citizens, Misick said Thursday.
 No US citizen has received the 12-year sentence to date.

-CNN’s Michael Rios, Holly Yan and AnneClaire Stapleton contributed to this report.
+CNN’s Michael Rios, Holly Yan, AnneClaire Stapleton and Raja Razek contributed to this report.

 The-CNN-Wire